DrMcCollum5/weather-dashboard/README.md

 The UV index will be color coded.
 Whether the conditions are favorable, moderate, or severe.
 With a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, and the humidity.
 Search history will be saved in local storage.
-This weather daskboard app is mobile compatible.
+This weather dashboard app is mobile compatible.

+# Screenshot